 Building Cross-platform apps that run in iOS, Android... even Linux

-Jim is a Senior Cloud Developer Advocate working for Microsoft, and his area of speciality is Xamarin apps.
+Jim Bennett is a Senior Cloud Advocate working for Microsoft, and his area of speciality is Xamarin apps.
 Prior to working for Microsoft Jim was a Xamarin and Microsoft MVP, and worked all around the world building desktop and mobile apps using .NET with C# and F#.
-Jim is also the author of Xamarin In Action from Manning publications.
+He is also the author of Xamarin In Action from Manning publications.